webhookSetting up your first webhook

 Create a secret value

-When registering a webhook you are required to provide a secret value to MTA.
-This is typically 128 character hexadecimal string.
-This is used for security to validate that the requests you receive are from MTA.
+When registering a webhook, you are required to provide a secret value to Mobile Text Alerts.
+This is typically a 128-character hexadecimal string.
+This is used to validate that the requests you receive are from Mobile Text Alerts.

-MTA will generate a signature using the request body and the secret .
-This is set as a X-Signature header in the request MTA sends to your endpoint.
+Mobile Text Alerts will generate a SHA-256 HMACarrow-up-right signature using the request body and the secret.
+The signature is set as an X-Signature header in the request Mobile Text Alerts sends to your endpoint.

-Your webhook listener should validate the request is from MTA by generating the signature of the request body and comparing it to the value of the X-Signature header.
+Your webhook listener should validate that the request is from Mobile Text Alerts by generating the SHA-256 HMACarrow-up-right signature of the request body and comparing it to the value of the X-Signature header.

 Mobile Text Alerts provides this signature as a robust validation mechanism for your security.
-This validation process is not mandatory or enforced by MTA, you are able to receive and act upon webhook callbacks without this signature verification.
+This validation process is not mandatory or enforced by Mobile Text Alerts.
+You can still receive and act on webhook callbacks without signature verification.

-This is a common security best practice to ensure your webhook endpoints are as secure and only handle valid requests from MTA.
-But you as the developer can choose how/if you will implement validation.
+This is a common security best practice.
+It helps ensure your webhook endpoints are secure and handle only valid requests from Mobile Text Alerts.
+But you can choose if and how you implement validation.

 4